 General Liability Insurance Covers Your Business From:

 - Damage to Property - Protects a business from claims of alleged financial losses that arose from any damage that was caused to a third-party person on the premises.

 - Example: A spill resulted in a client’s computer to crash.
 The data that is lost from the spill, as well as the money to fix or new computer, will be covered.

 - Injury to People - Protection against certain claims of personal injury of a customer or client due to the business’s operations or products.

 - Example: An employee is cleaning up a spill and a customer slips and sprains an ankle.
 The customer files a claim because there was no sign posted to give notice to the wet floor.

-> - Payments to Medical - Covers any medical costs from customer or client that was injured on business premises and needs treatment.
+- Payments to Medical - Covers medical costs from a customer or client who gets injured on the business premises and requires healthcare.

-> - These include: ambulance fees, doctor’s bills, physical therapy (if needed) or the like.
+- These include: ambulance fees, doctor’s bills, physical therapy (if needed) or the like.

 - Costs of Legal Defense - Covers any costs that result from a claim that was pursued through the justice system regardless of fault.

 - Costs include attorney fees, legal filing fees, court costs, costs of an expert witness, etc.